thomaspinckney3/cs4501/Project4.md

 to refactor and rewrite like this as you iteratively learn more about what you're trying to build.

+### User Stories ###

+Create new user stories and update old ones to reflect the changes that should be completed by the end of the sprint/project.
+You should use this as a tool that will help you cement your understanding of how you want your registration, login, and create-listing flow to work as well as a tool to help you divide up the work among your group members.

 ### User Accounts ###

 You will _not_ be using Django's built in authentication framework in